 I believe that government should live within its means, just like a normal household does.
 Today, the cost of everything is going up and while I have always been an advocate of smaller government, a time like this absolutely requires us to focus on the core functions of county government.

-I’m proud to have the endorsements of Sheriff Ivey and Brevard’s Professional Firefighters Local 2969.
+I’m proud to have the endorsements of Sheriff Ivey, the Coastal Florida Police Benevolent Association (PBA), and Brevard’s Professional Firefighters Local 2969.
 Public Safety is the paramount responsibility of local government and I fully support our first responders.

 I want to get moms and dads home from work in less time and with fewer headaches.
 Many of us in District 4 must travel on Wickham Road daily.
 While it doesn’t make sense to widen it beyond its current four lanes, I believe we can do more to improve the flow of traffic.
 One of my goals is to create longer turn lanes to get cars out of the flow of traffic earlier.
 Certainly, the most efficient traffic light timing on the busiest corridors is important.

 My wife and I live by the intersection of Wickham Road and Pineda.
 I am a pedestrian every day in Brevard County.
 I walk to CVS, Wawa, and the Produce Place.
 I ride my bicycle to the post office, and the grocery store.
 During my campaign for the County Commission, I have canvassed many neighborhoods throughout District 4 on a bicycle, and I’ve learned a lot about the challenges and benefits pedestrians have in these communities.